Minshew's 7 TDs lead No. 8 Washington St over Arizona 69-28

 Washington State (10-1, 7-1 Pac-12, No. 8 CFP) raced out to a 55-14 lead at halftime and was not seriously threatened on the way to its seventh consecutive victory.
 The Cougars host archrival No. 17 Washington next Friday, with the Apple Cup winner taking the Pac-12 North title.

-With their 10th win of the season, the Cougars tied a program record last accomplished in 2003.
+With their 10th win of the season, the Cougars matched a program record last accomplished in 2003.
 They also won their 13th straight home game and set a season high for points.

 Minshew, being pushed by WSU as a Heisman Trophy candidate, completed 43 of 55 passes for 473 yards and was not intercepted.